stats-of-osiris/DestinyAPI/reportcontext/report_card.md

 - +25 for rezzes
 - +12 for being rezzed

 Scores are tabulated across all games for individuals and the team.
-And then a player's score is shown as percent of the team's total score.
+And then a player's contribution is shown as percent of the team's total score.

 3) **Last Guardian Actions** are: